Frequently Asked Questions (FAQs)

 Homemade boats must be assigned a hull identification number (HIN).
 To get a HIN, persons should initiate the boat registration process and pay for registration using the normal process (mail or phone) so that a record of the boat is in our system.
-(After payment, you can use the boat in Georgia immediately for 60 days using the temporary registration by keeping a copy of the application and payment with you while using the boat).
 Trailerable boats must be taken to a WRD inspection location to receive a HIN.
-Vessel/HIN Inspections are conducted at locations statewide on a varying schedule.
+HIN Inspections are conducted at locations statewide on a varying schedule.
 Inspections will not be performed if customers have not paid for a registration in advance of the inspection.

-For large boats moored at marinas that cannot be trailered, customers should call the office that handles the county where the boat is located to arrange for a Vessel/HIN Inspection.
-The list of WRD offices by county can be found here.
+For large boats moored at marinas that cannot be trailered, customers should call the office that handles the county where the boat is located to arrange for a HIN Inspection.
+A list of WRD offices by county can be found here.

 There is no requirement that the boat remain registered.
 However, there is a possibility that the registration number on the boat may be reassigned if the registration is allowed to lapse.
 Registrations allowed to lapse will incur a $10 late fee at renewal.